ryanhemann/pwn-check-automator/README.md

 - <b>Usage:</b>
   - Once you have all of the prerquisities complete and you have your script operational on your machine, you will have to feed it an input file.
-This will be done by creating an .xlxs file (in either Google Docs or Microsoft Word)
+This will be done by creating an .xlsx file (in either Google Docs or Microsoft Word)
   - In the location A1, input 'Email' exactly as you see it on the screen
   - Load in all of the emails you would like to check in this column
   - Save the file as whatever you have named your input file in the Automator script and ensure it is saved in the working directory of the script